If China is the most dangerous place in the world to go online freely using a VPN, Russia unquestionably runs it a close second.

 - Special VPN protocol

 VyprVPN has been one of the top rated VPN services for many years and its commitment to offering a no-log service proven by an audit as well as a huge network of servers has made them very popular.

-VyprVPN has servers in more than 700 locations around the world including Russia.
-This expansive server network means VyprVPN is great for accessing streaming sites as well as bypassing internet restrictions.
+VyprVPN has VPN servers in more than 700 locations around the world including Russia.
+This expansive server network means VyprVPN is great for accessing streaming sites and social media platforms, as well as bypassing the Russian VPN ban.

 The VyprVPN service comes with a 30-day money-back guarantee and a great dedicated customer support service that includes live chat customer support.

 Security features include their own Chameleon stealth VPN protocol and 256-bit AES ‘military grade’ encryption that offers protection against Russian authorities snooping on your activity and online censorship.

 It has been specifically designed to bypass deep packet inspection and other techniques used by regimes like the one in Russia.

 - Owned by ProtonMail